micobg/basic-docker-dev-infrastructure/README.md

 It contains of four containers:

 ## Frontend
 Latest version of nginx server is used for frontend container.
 It is bound to *localhost* on port *80*.
-The code is placed in *frontend* directory.
+You should place the code into *frontend* directory.

 ## Backend
 Apache + PHP (last version) runs at the backend.
 You can find it on *localhost:5000*.
+The code should be placed in *backend* directory.

 ## MySQL
 The password for *root* user in mysql is placed in *config/secrets.env* file.
 Fell free to change it to something more secure.